refactorings/anti-copy-paster/README.md

 - EvoSuite version used: **1.0.6**
 - Generated tests may require minor manual cleanup in rare cases.
 - **Hanging issue**: In some projects, EvoSuite may hang or take a very long time during test generation (e.g., due to complex static initializers, GUI-related code, or heavy reflection usage).
-  To mitigate this, AntiCopyPaster enforces strict time limits on EvoSuite execution.
+  To mitigate this, the tool enforces strict time limits on EvoSuite execution.
 If a timeout occurs, the EvoSuite process is automatically terminated and **restarted in an iterative manner**, for up to **5 retry rounds**.
+-

 ### How to cite?
 Please, use the following bibtex entry: